MangleshKumar1/Job-recommendation-system-Content-Based-/README.md

 3. Removing stopwords:- Stopwords are the most frequently occurring words in a language that carry little or no meaning on their own.
 They include words like "the," "a," "an," "is," "of," "and," etc.

 # Streamlit Usage
 To make the job recommendation system easily accessible and user-friendly, we have developed a Streamlit application.
-Streamlit provides an intuitive web interface where users can upload their resumes.
-The application processes the user input, applies the machine learning models, and displays the top-recommended jobs based on the user's preferences and historical data.
+Streamlit provides an intuitive web interface where users can search for keywords.
+The application processes the user input, applies the machine learning models, and displays the top-recommended jobs based on the user's preferences.